ocaml/dune/doc/reference/cram.rst

 :doc:`promotion <../concepts/promotion>` by Dune.

-Concretely, this means that ``dune runtest`` will display the difference between the current contents of the Cram test, and the output of the latest run.
+Concretely, this means that ``dune runtest`` will display the difference between the current contents of the Cram test and the output of the latest run.
 This diff can be applied by running ``dune promote``, as usual.

 .. code:: diff